strazdinsg/rebus/backend/README.md

     2. Sort the JSON keys - use the `JSON Sorter` plugin

 # Testing

+For tests, you need to supply the following environment variables:

+- TEST_JWT_SECRET_KEY - key used to sign JWT tokens for the test environment.
+This is not secret, because it is used only for testing.
+You can store it in a file named `.env` in the root of the project or supply it on command line when running the tests.

 Run `mvn test` to run the tests.